hadialaddin/crypto-genie/README.md

 - Open the terminal and run the following command to install the required ByBit's PyBit package:
   * `pip install pybit`

-- Run the monitor bot using the command:
+- Run the crypto-genie bot using the command:
-  * `python monitor.py`
+  * `python crypto-genie.py`

 You can run this Python script as a background process using **pm2** to auto reload if it crashes.
 Install pm2 ([https://pm2.keymetrics.io/docs/usage/quick-start/](https://pm2.keymetrics.io/docs/usage/quick-start/)) then:
-To start the pm2 monitor process: `pm2 start monitor.py --interpreter=python`
+To start the pm2 crypto-genie process: `pm2 start crypto-genie.py --interpreter=python`
-To stop the pm2 monitor process: `pm2 stop monitor`
+To stop the pm2 crypto-genie process: `pm2 stop crypto-genie`

 _NOTE: In case your server has an older version of Python, you can use "python3" to instead of "python" for all the commands above._